django-cms/djangocms-moderation/docs/explanation/unpublishing.rst

    drafts).
 #.
 The author submits the collection for review; reviewers approve or send it
    back for rework, step by step.
 #.
-Once every required step has approved, the author finalises the collection
+Once every required step has been approved, the author finalises the
-   and the content is unpublished.
+   collection and the content is unpublished.
 An ``unpublished`` signal is sent so your code can react (see :ref:`signals`).

 While the feature is enabled, the **direct** unpublish link is removed from moderated content, so unpublishing always goes through moderation rather than